-local visibility: attribute of an entity (constant, variable, etc.) that its identifier can be referenced only within the function, test case or altstep where it is defined out parameterization: kind of parameterization where the value of the actual parameter (the argument) is not bound to the formal parameter when the parameterized object is invoked, but the value of the formal parameter is passed back to the actual parameter when the invoked object completes
+local visibility: attribute of an entity (constant, variable, etc.) that its identifier can be referenced only within the function, test case or altstep where it is defined out parameterization: kind of parameterization where the actual parameter's content (the argument) is not passed to the formal parameter when the parameterized object is invoked, but the content of the formal parameter is passed back to the actual parameter when the invoked object completes, if the formal parameter has been initialized during the invocation.
+The actual parameter is the reference evaluated at the time of the invocation